-After spending months at home, kids may be exposed to new people and germs whenever they head back to school.
-It’s important for parents to remember that kids can catch COVID-19, get sick from it, and spread it to family members.
+Kids may be exposed to new people and germs whenever they leave home.
+It’s important for parents to remember that children can catch COVID-19, get sick from it, and spread it to family members.

 Gregory Germain, MD, Associate Chief of Pediatrics at Yale New Haven Children’s Hospital, said COVID-19 symptoms in kids may look like a bad case of the flu.
 Symptoms include fever, fatigue, body aches, cough, shortness of breath and difficulty breathing.
 Kids may also experience congestion, runny nose, a loss of taste or smell, vomiting and diarrhea.
 If a parent suspects their child has any symptoms related to COVID-19, they should contact their pediatrician right away.